laowantong/paroxython/docs/md/pipeline_documentation.md

 ..note::
     Any taxon starting with `metadata` is considered by convention to span the entire program.

-It is sometimes interesting to know how the spans of two taxons of the same program are located relatively to each other.
+It is sometimes interesting to know how the spans of two taxa of the same program are located relatively to each other.

 - For instance, a `print` statement whose span is inside the span of a function indicates that this function has a side-effect.
-- A less trivial application stems from the fact that our taxonomy is multi-dimensional: each algorithmic feature can be associated with several taxons at the same time, characterizing it it along several facets, or dimensions.
-For instance, the taxons `flow/loop` and `flow/loop/while` describe the category of a loop; whereas the taxons `flow/loop/exit/early` and `flow/loop/exit/late` describe its exit behavior.
+- A less trivial application stems from the fact that our taxonomy is multi-dimensional: each algorithmic feature can be associated with several taxa at the same time, characterizing it it along several facets, or dimensions.
+For instance, the taxa `flow/loop` and `flow/loop/while` describe the category of a loop; whereas the taxa `flow/loop/exit/early` and `flow/loop/exit/late` describe its exit behavior.
 These dimensions are independent and, although it is entirely possible to do so, our default taxonomy does not list the results of the cross-product (i.e., `flow/loop/exit/early`, `flow/loop/exit/late`, `flow/loop/while/exit/early` and `flow/loop/while/exit/late`).
-Querying an hypothetical taxon `flow/loop/exit/early` (or `flow/loop/exit/early/for`, by the way) comes down to querying the taxons `flow/loop` spanning the same lines as `flow/loop/exit/early`.
+Querying an hypothetical taxon `flow/loop/exit/early` (or `flow/loop/exit/early/for`, by the way) comes down to querying the taxa `flow/loop` spanning the same lines as `flow/loop/exit/early`.

-To express a relation \(\mathfrak{R}\) between the spans of two taxons, we start from the algebra devised in 1983 by James F. Allen in his seminal paper ([PDF](http://cse.unl.edu/~choueiry/Documents/Allen-CACM1983.pdf)) about temporal intervals[^Allen1983].
+To express a relation \(\mathfrak{R}\) between the spans of two taxa, we start from the algebra devised in 1983 by James F. Allen in his seminal paper ([PDF](http://cse.unl.edu/~choueiry/Documents/Allen-CACM1983.pdf)) about temporal intervals[^Allen1983].
 The so-called Allen's interval algebra defines 13 basic operators which capture all possible relations between two intervals \(X=(x_1, x_2)\) and \(Y=(y_1, y_2)\).
 The table below uses his terminology:

 [^Allen1983]:
     Allen, James F. (26 Nov.
 1983). _Maintaining knowledge about temporal intervals_.
 Communications of the ACM.
 26 (11): 832–843. doi:10.1145/182.358434